Disclaimer: I own nothing

 Normally, I'm excited to go back to school, but this year the approaching school year feels more like a timer ticking down until I'm dragged away from this marvellous place.

-I have just over four weeks before I have to go back, but the first week of the summer basically vanished as I explored the restricted section.
+I have just over four weeks before I must return to school, but the first week of the summer basically vanished as I explored the restricted section.

 I even ate and slept here for the first few nights, having the House Elves bring me my meals, but mother put a stop to that.

-This room is an endless supply of knowledge, no matter the subject, Curses to Charms, Alchemy to Runes, everything from healing magic to curses so bad they'd get me thrown in prison for just practising them... if I got caught.
+This room is an endless supply of knowledge, no matter the subject, Curses, Charms, Alchemy, Runes, and more.
+From healing magic to curses so bad they'd get me thrown in prison if I was caught practising them, and everything in between.

-Mother has always taught me that banning knowledge is just a way for the Ministry to control us, and there is no denying that my family is a 'Dark' one.
+Mother has always taught me that banning knowledge is just a way for the Ministry to control us, but there is no denying that my family is a 'Dark' one.

-One of the darkest actually, given that mothers maiden name was Black.
+One of the darkest actually, given that mother's maiden name is Black.